jpedro/jpedro.github.io/bash-dispatch.md

 esac
 ```

-The `case` selects the correct subcommand to run.
-As you add more, it becomes a
+As you add more, the case list becomes longer to maintain a long and it gets
-long case list.
+hard to add nested commands.
+Worse, some nested commands accept value (not just
+`--args`).
+So a command like:

+    please list repos

 ### Enter dispatch

-Lately, I'm using a `dispatch` function that tries to find the subcommand from
+Lately, I'm using a `dispatch` function that tries to find the nested command
-available functions.
+from available functions.
 Like this:

 ```bash
 dispatch() {